SultanSOC/SOC-Portfolio/README.md

 ## About Me
 - Computer Science student at Taif University
-- cybersecurity training program at KAUST Academy
+- Cybersecurity training program at KAUST Academy
 - Focused on Threat Detection, Log Analysis, and Incident Response
 - Building a SOC portfolio through hands-on labs and incident reports